brookhong/Surfingkeys/README.md

 Smooth scroll works for any scrollable element.
 It is on by defualt, to turn it off as below:

     settings.smoothScroll = false;

+## Session management

+To create session in Chrome with Surfingkeys will save URLs for all tabs, and to open a session will open all the URLs of the session in different tab, so basically a session is a list of URLs, which has a name.

+`ZZ` will save all current tabs into a session named `LAST` then quit.
+`ZR` will restore the session named `LAST`.
+`ZQ` will just quit.

+You can create multiple sessions with different names in command mode.
+Press `:` to open omnibar for commands, then input:

+    createSession works

+Surfingkeys will create a session named `works` for you, to open the session with command input as:

+    openSession works

+To list all your saved sessions:

+    listSession

+To delete a session:

+    deleteSession works

+## Hotkey to toggle Surfingkeys

+By default, `alt-s` will toggle Surfingkeys for current page.
+When Surfingkeys is turned off, all mappings stop working except the hotkey.
+To change page-wise hotkey, use settings below:

+    Events.hotKey = 'i'; // hotkey must be one keystroke with/without modifier, it can not be a sequence of keystrokes like `gg`.

 ## Edit your own settings